givdieri/sh_matching_pub_tweak/README.md

 **!!
-This fork is in development for trying out some semi-streamlined metabarcoding workflow !!
+This fork is a personal development for trying out some semi-streamlined metabarcoding workflow !!
 Please use and [cite the main branch of SH-matching](https://github.com/TU-NHM/sh_matching_pub) if you intend to use this tool!!.**

 Adjustments include:
 -using all available threads.